Reevibe/learning-log-or-100-days-of-code/README.md

 docs: Day 28 - Implementing the Connect Wallet button
 Log: Added RainbowKit to handle wallet connections.
 It’s the gold standard for UX on Base.
 Now, users can easily connect their Coinbase Wallet or MetaMask.
 I spent time customizing the theme to match the "Base blue" aesthetic.
 ​Day 29: Reading On-Chain Data
+docs: Day 29 - Using useReadContract for live data